 If you wish to integrate directly into a WinForms application, please see information about WinForms below.

 To use AFD Engine API you first need to install an AFD product (Windows only) or have access to an Evolution server.
-You can download data-restricted evaluation product here.
+You can download the API here.

 To use AFD Engine API in .NET simply add a Reference to your project to our class library (AFD.API.dll).
 To do this right click the References item under your project in Solution Explorer select “Add Reference”, and use the Browse Tab to browse to the library file.